AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 Contains a table of matrices.

-* ModelParameters[L][I][J]: Matrix at layer L and L + 1.
+* ModelParameters[L][I][J]: matrix at layer L and L + 1.
 Value of matrix at row I and column J. The row I indicates the number of neurons in the previous layer, while column J indicates the number of neurons in the next layer.

 ## Notes